srl-labs/learn-srlinux/docs/blog/posts/2024/srl-vlans.md

         }
     }
 ```

-In cases where you want the subinterface to accept frames with a range of VLAN IDs, you can use `single-tagged-range` encapsulation type.
-This configuration enables VLAN tagging on the `ethernet-1/1` interface and configures a single-tagged VLAN with ID range `10-15` on the `ethernet-1/1.0` subinterface.
-Frames with VLAN IDs from 10 to 15 (inclusive) will be accepted by this subinterface.

 The interesting thing about this mode is that it doesn't pop any VLAN tags on ingress, nor it adds them on ingress.
 Subinterface will just filter the frames that have VLAN ID within the configured range and pass them through without any modifications.